Season: A Letter to the Future: Development

 Scavengers Studio was founded in 2015 in Canada and previously published Darwin Project before moving on to Season.
 According to Scavengers CEO Amélie Lamarche, "I really wanted the studio to build a game that is unique in its genre, accessible to a wide audience, and leads players into a striking story, elegant and fully felt.
 Kevin presented this idea to me at the right time and the universe it offered immediately charmed me.
 Season's creative direction pushes the boundaries of anything I’ve seen so far.
 It is a quest for adventures of astonishing beauty, but also full of the unexpected."

 Development was stalled after multiple current and former Scavengers Studio employees accused studio co-founder Simon Darveau of hostile workplace behavior during the development of both Season and Darwin Project.
 In response, the studio issued several measures to protect employees from further harassment.

 Marketing and release

 Season was first revealed at The Game Awards 2020.
 On June 2, 2022, a new trailer for Season was shown on at a Sony State of Play presentation, showing a release window for Autumn 2022 and now including the subtitle A Letter to the Future.
 However, the development team later posted on the game's official blog that it had been delayed to early 2023.
 In October 2022, the development team released a demo for the game playable at Steam Next Fest.

 In December 2022, Scavengers Studio revealed a new release date for January 31, 2023.

 Reception

-Season: A Letter to the Future received "generally positive" reviews on Metacritic.
+Season: A Letter to the Future received "generally favorable" reviews from critics, according to review aggregator Metacritic.